12- Interstate Driving

 - Scan traffic for problems when approaching the exit, but don’t slow down on the interstate.

-- Upon entering the deceleration lane or ramp, tap the brakes and begin reducing speed.
+- Upon entering the ramp, tap the brakes and begin rapidly reducing speed.

 - Slow down to the posted exit ramp speed limit before reaching the curve.